nmeiring/Crunch/README.md

 css bug where title is not vertically aligned with the logo

-investor list
+investor list function doesnt work.. have to go through api and figure out patterns

-    highlight in blue ones that are the same
+highlight in blue investors that are the same

 TC posts count not working